jeffstjean/TanksForPlaying/README.md

 # TanksForPlaying
 Tanks game for ISU (12U)

 A game based off of Wii Play's Tanks.
-Multiplayer only across a network.
+Multiplayer only across a single computer.